Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 - Mammals: sheep, dog, cat, fox, mole, rabbit, roe deer
 - Birds:  magpie, pigeon, oystercatcher, duck (one complete, one in parts), parrots
 - Other: gulper shark jaw, striped snakehead fish, snake (some kind of boa), Siamese Crocodile
-- (nb: The magpie and pidgeon skulls are sometimes moved into animal cognition)
+- (nb: The magpie and pigeon skulls are sometimes moved into animal cognition)

 - Box 2
 - Primates: human, chimp, gorilla, orangutan (all models)